-Review of activities in 2020 and future developments
+Review of activities in 2021 and future developments

-1. The Charity has continued to assist people with a refugee background based in London, particularly those who were professionals in their home country, to take courses in Higher Education, especially courses leading to a professional qualification in teaching.
-Many people with a refugee background, including those who are highly qualified, face significant disadvantages, including barriers in accessing re-training courses because their qualifications are not recognised or are unassessed in UK, and experience long periods of unemployment or underemployment.
+- 1. The Charity has continued to assist people with a refugee background based in London, particularly those who were professionals in their home country, to take courses in Higher Education, especially courses leading to a professional qualification in teaching.
+Many people with a refugee background, including those who are highly qualified, face significant disadvantages, including barriers in accessing re-training courses, because their qualifications are not recognised or are unassessed in UK, and experience long periods of unemployment or underemployment.
 This takes a toll in personal, social, and economic terms.
-The Charity has evidence of the value of supporting individuals to gain a professional qualification in the UK, which will enable them to gain employment, be a role model for their own and other marginalised communities and contribute to the wellbeing of the UK community as active citizens.
-A professional qualification and experience will support them if they are able and willing to return to their home country or region of origin.

-2. Guidance and support to individuals - The Charity has continued to provide one-to-one guidance, signposting and support to individual refugees and asylum seekers who want to progress in higher education, including teacher training.
-During 2020, 1 cohort comprising 24 learners with a refugee background (refugees and asylum seekers) participated in the Preparation for Higher Education course, and others were also supported by the Director to make informed choices about courses and training.
-Approximately 92 were supported in this way in 2020.
-Due to financial limitations, and COVID 19 restrictions, no course was offered in the Summer and Autumn terms of 2020.

-The Director of the Charity has 35 years' higher education teaching experience and 28 years' experience of advising students with a refugee background in higher and further education.

-- 3. Impact of COVID-19 ReConnect has been significantly affected by the Covid 19 pandemic and lockdown, which began in March 2020, and continued through the year.
-All face-to-face contacts have had to stop, so meetings between the director and chair, and with trustees, and the directors' advice sessions with applicants and participants, have all had to happen remotely.
-We are grateful to have had the use of zoom but have experienced the loss of high-quality communication which is really only possible face-to-face.
-There have been other losses of a more personal nature, with both the director and a trustee having experienced the tragedy of the death of a sibling as a result of covid.
-Both have coped with the impact on themselves and their families, and the great sadness which these losses have brought.
-At least one trustee has been negatively impacted by the isolation which the lockdown brought, resulting in reduced productivity.
+The Charity has evidence of the value of supporting individuals to gain a professional qualification in the UK, which will enable them to gain employment, be a role model for their own and other marginalised communities, and contribute to the wellbeing of the UK community as active citizens.
+A professional qualification and experience will support them if they are able to return to their home country or region of origin. - 2.
+Guidance and support to individuals the Charity has continued to provide one-to-one guidance, signposting and support to individual refugees and asylum seekers who want to progress in higher education, including teacher training.
+During 2021, 3 cohorts comprising 66 learners with a refugee background (refugees and asylum seekers) participated in the Preparation for Higher Education course, and others were also supported by the Director to make informed choices about courses and training.
+Approximately 124 were supported in this way in 2021.
+The Director of the Charity has 35 years' higher education teaching experience and 28 years' experience of advising students with a refugee background in higher and further education. - 3.
+Impact of COVID-19 The Charity was significantly affected by the Covid 19 pandemic and lockdown, which began in March 2020, and continued in 2021.
+All face-to-face contacts have had to stop, so meetings between the director and chair, and of trustees, and the directors' advice sessions with applicants and participants, have all had to happen remotely.
+We were grateful to have had the use of zoom but have experienced the loss of high-quality communication which is only possible face-to-face.
 Staff at the Institute of Education worked hard to enable the Preparation for Higher Education course to run online, and students had a rapid introduction to that new learning forum.
-ReConnect has lost the usual two annual public events, and the opportunity of inviting individual donors and staff from Trusts, to see the outcome of our work.
-We remain very concerned about the ongoing impact of the pandemic on our work. - 4.
-Pathways to Teaching for Refugees Programme, at University College London Institute of Education.
-This programme has two parts:
+In spite of the disruption caused by COVID19, the Charity and UCL Institute of Education were able to organise a Refugee Week event on 18 June 2021, on Zoom, to celebrate the work of ReConnect and to highlight the barriers experienced by refugees and asylum seekers in accessing higher education.

+4. Pathways to Teaching and Higher Education